SCOREC/polyMPO/README.md

 cd polyMpoDev
 ```

-Create an environment script `setupEnvironment.sh` with the following contents.  **It contains SCOREC specific `module` commands that will have to be modified if you are building on a non-SCOREC system.**
+Create an environment script `setupEnvironment.sh` with the following contents.  **It contains SCOREC specific `module` commands that will have to be modified if you are building on a non-SCOREC system.
+Also it contains compiler flags specific to NVIDIA GPUs with the Turing architecture (i.e., `-DKokkos_ARCH_TURING75=ON` and `-DOmega_h_CUDA_ARCH=75`) that need to be modified to match the architecture of the GPU in your system.**  See https://kokkos.github.io/kokkos-core-wiki/keywords.html#architecture-keywords for alternative settings.

 ```
 module use /opt/scorec/spack/rhel9/v0201_4/lmod/linux-rhel9-x86_64/Core/